RobertARandolph/AdmiralBumbleBee.com/_posts/2020-07-11-daw-v-daw-s1-fail.md

 <div class="image-caption">The fix - Offset (Click for larger image)</div>
 {:/nomarkdown}

-If the hypothesis is correct, then the fix is to properly send offset data to the plugin.
+If the hypothesis is correct, then the fix is to properly send offset data.

-Send MIDI data in chunks, but include offset data so that the plugin can play the received notes at the appropriate time.
+Send MIDI data in chunks, but include offset data so that the downstream consumer can play the received notes at the appropriate time.

 # Considerations